alihassan18/libonomy-documentation/docs/Introduction/main-components-of-the-cosmos-SDK.md

 ## baseapp

-baseapp is the boilerplate implementation of a Cosmos SDK application.
+baseapp is the boilerplate implementation of a Libonomy SDK application.
 It comes with an implementation of the ABCI to handle the connection with the underlying consensus engine.
-Typically, a Cosmos SDK application extends baseapp by embedding it in app.go.
+Typically, a Libonomy SDK application extends baseapp by embedding it in app.go.
 See an example of this from the SDK application tutorial:

 ```
 type nameServiceApp struct {